alanng10/class-lang/Doc/Article/Develop/a.md

 Develop speed has order of higher if dependencies have abstracts that wholly and entirely cover the needs of develop.

 Develop speed has order of higher if dependencies have node names.

+Develop speed has order of higher if the entity to be developed has node name.